-Regardless of what skin tone you have, you will most likely want to get some sun before your trip so that it isn't so shocked upon your arrival.
-The sun is strong, and you will get burned if you do not take proper precautions.
+Regardless of what skin tone you have, you'll most likely want to get some sun before your trip so that it isn't so shocked upon your arrival.
+The sun is strong, and you'll get burned if you don't take proper precautions.
 Apply 50 SPF sunscreen frequently if you plan on staying at the beach all day, and wear a hat and cover-up.
 Or better yet, sit under an umbrella!

 When to Go for a Stroll

 The best time to take a walk or go for a run is early in the morning or in the evening.
 It gets extremely hot starting around 10:00 or 11:00 am and doesn't start cooling down again until after dinner time.